0xangelo/0xangelo/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a Move-based fully on-chain perpetuals exchange
+- ⏱️ I've previously worked as both a Move and Rust engineer at Aftermath Finance as [unmaykr-aftermath](https://github.com/unmaykr-aftermath)
+  - See the [Rust SDK](https://github.com/AftermathFinance/aftermath-sdk-rust) previously created and maintained by me

 <!--
 **angelolovatto/angelolovatto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...